Tpichardo/osticket-prereq/README.md

 - Click <b>Install Now</b>

 <h2>Test Installation</h2>
-To ensure that osTicket was properly installed and configured lets browse to the admin and end user pages.
+To ensure that osTicket was properly installed and configured, let's browse to the Admin and End User pages.

 1. Admin:
    - URL: http://localhost/osTicket/scp/login.php
    - Sign in with your <b>Admin User</b> credentials.
    - You should see 1 ticket in the queue with the subject: <b>osTicket Installed</b>.
+This confirms that osTicket is successfully installed!
 2. End User:
    - URL: http://localhost/osTicket/